 Windows, external doors and joinery

 Repair category 2

-Notes The windows are of original timber sash design and higher than average maintenance should be envisaged.
+Notes The windows are of the original timber sash design and higher than average maintenance should be envisaged.

-External decorations
+External decoration s

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.

 Conservatories/porches

 Repair category 1

-Notes No immediate action or repair needed.
+Notes No immediate action or repair is needed.

 Communal areas

-Repair category -
+Repair category N/A

 Notes Not applicable.

 Garages and permanent outbuildings

-Repair category -
+Repair category N/A

 Notes Not applicable.

 Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-Remedial works are required to the brick and stone walls.
-Costings should be obtained.
+Some remedial works are required to the older brick and stone walls.